conrad619/rakwireless-docs/docs/Knowledge-Hub/Learn/Tutorials/How-To-Connect-LoRa-Module-RAK811-To-Actility/README.md

 ---
 sidebar: false
 rak_img: /assets/images/knowledge-hub/tutorials/how-to-connect-lora-module-rak811-to-actility/overview.png
-rak_desc: A brief guide on how to connect your RAK811 LPWAN Module to Actility IoT Platform.
+rak_desc: A brief guide on how to connect your RAK811 LPWAN Module to the Actility IoT Platform.
 tags:
   - Tutorials
 header: